 Those are my only memories from that day, I have written my story and shared enough.
 Everyone knows what I have gone through and how I shouldn't be alive, how I was in denial and now am doing amazing things with diabetes.
-As I awoke this morning and prepared my supplies to speak again at the local high school I broke down.
-That would be a common theme today.
-For the first time in twenty four years I finally know what this disease is about and what it does to not only my life but to the lives of the people closest to me.
+This morning I went for a ride and reflected on the past twenty-seven years with diabetes, I cried and laughed.
+For the first time in twenty seven years I finally know what this disease is about and what it does to not only my life but to the lives of the people closest to me.
 I can't think about my parents and my diagnosis without crying like a child that lost his favorite toy.
-I mean "Sharkie" or "Minnie" cough or fall and I'm a nervous wreck, I'm peeking in their rooms to make sure their ok as they sleep.
+I mean "Sharkie" or "Minnie" cough or fall and I'm a nervous wreck.
 I can't imagine what my parents were thinking and how scared they were.
-They did a great job, they did the best they could and I messed it up and it even worse for them.
+They did a great job, they did the best they could and I messed it up and made it even worse for them.
 I basically tried to kill myself for fifteen years and they had to watch all of it, I lied to them about everything in my life for fifteen years.
 I can't fix that, not a day goes by that I don't think about how I messed up their lives and my own.
 I don't want to hear "But look what you are doing now" I can't fix fifteen years of being a loser.

-I have amazing friends, I have new friends and one that watched me speak this afternoon and that was in shock when he heard just how much bad I did to myself in fifteen years.
-After twenty-four years of living with diabetes it all hit me today, I finally understand the disease, it has taught me more about life than anything else could.
-He has taught me how to live, how to appreciate every little thing from having a heart rate of 180 while riding my bike and seeing the sunrise to seeing "Sharkie" and "Minnie" crawl, walk and talk.
+Diabetes has taught me how to live, how to appreciate every little thing from having a heart rate of 190 while riding my bike and seeing the sunrise to seeing "Sharkie" and "Minnie" grow and become the best kids in the world.
 Without diabetes I don't believe that I would be enjoying my life as much as I do.
-I love my parents, my wife and my friends they are my life.
+I love my family and my friends, they are my life.
 I loved my diabetes before today but on a day of reflection I believe that I finally understand and respect my diabetes.
 I owe my life to diabetes, that sounds crazy but is so true!!